Binding of Isaac: Child sacrifice

 Francesca Stavrakopoulou said that it is possible that the story "contains traces of a tradition in which Abraham does sacrifice Isaac".
 R. E. Friedman stated that in the original E story, Abraham may have carried out the sacrifice of Isaac, but that later repugnance at the idea of a human sacrifice led the redactor of JE to add the lines in which a ram is substituted for Isaac.
 Likewise, Terence Fretheim wrote that "the text bears no specific mark of being a polemic against child sacrifice".
 Wojciech Kosior also said that the genealogical snippet (Genesis 22:20–24) contain a hint to an alternative reading where Abraham sacrificed Isaac, since there would be no reason to list all these descendants of Abraham's brother.

+"When the generation that returned from the Babylonian Exile began to build the Second Temple, How did they know what to do with the altar?" said Rabbi Eleazar.
+Rabbi Isaac Napha said: "They beheld Isaac's ashes, that these lay on that spot."